Special Weather Statement issued for Wind River Basin by NWS - News Break

 Special Weather Statement issued for Wind River Basin by NWS

-Effective: 2021-05-18 14:19:00 MDT Expires: 2021-05-19 18:15:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Brief heavy rainfall is also occurring with this storm.
+Effective: 2021-05-18 14:19:00 MDT Expires: 2021-05-19 18:00:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Brief heavy rainfall is also occurring with this storm.
 Frequent cloud to ground lightning is occurring with this storm.
 Lightning can strike 10 miles away from a thunderstorm.
 Seek a safe shelter inside a building or vehicle.
-If on or near Boysen Reservoir, get out of the water and move indoors or inside a vehicle.
-Remember, lightning can strike out to 10 miles from the parent thunderstorm.
-If you can hear thunder, you are close enough to be struck by lightning.
-Move to safe shelter now!
-Do not be caught on the water in a thunderstorm.
-Persons in campgrounds should consider seeking sturdy shelter until this storm passes.
-Target Area: Wind River Basin SIGNIFICANT WEATHER ADVISORY FOR EAST CENTRAL FREMONT COUNTY UNTIL 615 PM MDT At 549 PM MDT, Doppler radar was tracking a strong thunderstorm near Hidden Valley, or 7 miles northeast of Riverton, moving northeast at 30 mph.
-Pea size hail and wind gusts up to 50 mph will be possible with this storm.
-This strong thunderstorm will be near Boysen State Park around 555 PM MDT.
-Hidden Valley around 600 PM MDT.
-Shoshoni around 615 PM MDT.
-Other locations impacted by this storm include Bonneville.alerts.weather.gov
+Target Area: Wind River Basin SIGNIFICANT WEATHER ADVISORY FOR CENTRAL FREMONT COUNTY UNTIL 600 PM MDT At 527 PM MDT, Doppler radar was tracking a strong thunderstorm over Arapahoe, or near Riverton, moving north at 35 mph.
+Half inch hail and wind gusts of 50 to 55 mph will be possible with this storm.
+This strong thunderstorm will be near Ocean Lake around 545 PM MDT.
+Other locations impacted by this storm include Arapahoe Elementary School, St Stephens, Fremont County Fairgrounds and Riverton Regional Airport.alerts.weather.gov